kadauw/IMKF/3Dscanning.md

 ### 01 Introduction to 3D Scanning

 3D scanning is the process of capturing the three-dimensional shape and, sometimes, appearance of a real-world object or environment using a specialized device called a 3D scanner.
 In simpler terms, it's like taking a digital snapshot of an object in all its 3D glory.
 3D scanning is like taking a mold of an object, but instead of a physical mold, you get a digital one that can be easily edited, shared, and used for various purposes.
 The best type of 3D scanner for a particular application depends on the object's size, complexity, desired level of accuracy, and budget.
-[Gebhardt, Markforged]

 ![3D Sanning](https://www.surfacescan.co.uk/wp-content/uploads/2020/05/what-is-a-3d-scanning-used-for-1536x768.jpg)